Chineze-prog/Chat_Application/README.md

 The bash code is in run_clients.sh

-The testing/experiments data can be found in ANALYSIS.md, Testing_data.png and Boxplot.png
+The testing/experiments data can be found in ANALYSIS.md

-The boxplots and line charts distributions can be found in Boxplot_and_line_chart.png and Boxplot.png